hopandfork/jgnuplot/README.md

 > Sometimes one may want to quickly add or delete a certain dataset from the
 > plot.
 Or maybe pick a different color or linestyle.
 >
-> JGNUplot is a JAVA written interface which uses gnuplot as plotting engine.
+> jGNUplot is a JAVA written interface which uses gnuplot as plotting engine.

 jGNUPlot hasn't been actively mantained for several years; it was ported on GitHub in order to migrate the GUI from AWT to Swing, and to develop new